 Sharpening lawn mower blades

 “Whether you have a push mower or a ride-on mower, you have heard that the mower blade needs to be kept sharp,” says Reina.
 But the truth is, you don’t need to do this task as often as professionals recommend.
 “If you’re sharpening that blade every few weeks, you’re wasting your time because a well-sharpened blade should last most of the mowing season (depending on the size of your lawn, of course).”
 Not only are you losing time that could be spent on hobbies or relaxing, but the frequent sharpening will also ultimately cost you money.
 Think of it this way: Each time you sharpen that blade, you remove a fine layer of material, so if you’re doing it too frequently, the blade will need to be replaced sooner.
-While we’re on the subject, these are the things you should never do to your lawn.

 Removing wallpaper before painting

 Before getting into online marketing, Daniel Morris was a self-employed painter.
 According to him, you shouldn’t bother scraping and peeling off old wallpaper if you want to paint your walls.
 It takes a ton of time and energy, and there’s a much easier solution.
 “If your old wallpaper does not come away easily—and it probably won’t—it is best to paint over the wallpaper after gluing back any raised areas for a temporary improvement,” Morris says.
 It may sound crazy, but it works, and it’s a lot more common than you think.

 Here’s how to do it: First, apply a diluted TSP (trisodium phosphate) mixture to the paper to get it ready to accept and hold the paint.
 Then prime the area, and once dry, apply coats of oil-based paint.
 Easy-peasy!
 The bigger question may be what color you should use.
 We can make that easier for you, too: Here’s the perfect paint color for you, based on your zodiac sign.